BBC forced to cancel Boris Johnson interview after ‘embarrassing’ mistake

 “This makes an interview tomorrow untenable.
 Under the circumstances, both the BBC and Mr Johnson’s team have agreed this is the best way forward.”

-Casting doubt on the effectiveness of Covid lockdowns, saying he is “no longer sure” that they were necessary.
-Mr Johnson also reveals that he considered invading the Netherlands as PM to secure five million AstraZeneca vaccines he says were “kidnapped” by the EU.
+In the book, he casts doubt on the effectiveness of Covid lockdowns, saying he is “no longer sure” that they were necessary.
+Mr Johnson also reveals that he considered invading the Netherlands as PM to secure 5 million AstraZeneca vaccines he says were “kidnapped” by the EU.

 The former prime minister also says that his successor Rishi Sunak took actions “worse than a crime” by ending his political career.
 He compares himself to Julius Caesar, and Mr Sunak to the emperor’s assassin, Brutus.